Martin Van Buren: Currency

-Martin Van Buren appeared in the Presidential dollar coins series in 2008.
-The U.S. Mint has also made commemorative silver medals for Van Buren, released for sale on February 1, 2021.
+Martin Van Buren appeared in the presidential dollar coins series in 2008.
+The U.S. Mint also issued commemorative silver medals for Van Buren, released for sale in 2021.

 Film and TV

 Van Buren is portrayed by Nigel Hawthorne in the 1997 film Amistad.
 The film depicts the legal battle surrounding the status of slaves who in 1839 rebelled against their transporters on La Amistad slave ship.

-On the television show Seinfeld, the 1997 episode "The Van Buren Boys" is about a fictional street gang that admires Van Buren and bases its rituals and symbols on him, including the hand sign of eight fingers pointing up.
+On the television show Seinfeld, the 1997 episode "The Van Buren Boys" is about a fictional street gang that admires Van Buren and bases its rituals and symbols on him, including the hand sign of eight fingers pointing up to signify Van Buren, the eighth president.

-In an episode of The Monkees, "Dance, Monkee, Dance", a dance instruction studio offers free lessons to anyone who can answer the question, "Who was the eighth President of the United States?"
-Martin Van Buren, portrayed by Stephen Coit, appears at the studio to claim the prize.

-Music

-At least two bands have incorporated Van Buren as part of their name: the Illinois-based The Van Buren Boys and The Van Burens from Quincy, Massachusetts.